 They are an enduring source of mystery for scientists and psychological doctors.
 Why do dreams occur?
 What causes them?
 Can we control them?
 What do they mean?

 This article will explore the current theories, causes, and applications of dreaming.

 Fast facts on dreams

-- Though a few people may not remember dreaming, it is thought that everyone dreams between 3 to 6 times per night.
+- We may not remember dreaming, but everyone is thought to dream between 3 and 6 times per night

 - It is thought that each dream lasts between 5 to 20 minutes.

-- Around 95% of dreams are forgotten by the time a person gets out of bed.
+- Around 95 percent of dreams are forgotten by the time a person gets out of bed.

 - Dreaming can help you learn and develop long-term memories.

 - Blind people dream more with other sensory components compared with sighted people.